deepennyway/weavers-almanac/src/appendix/02-last-ritual.md

 	And I will keep doing so without you.
 	It is time to move on.
 	It is time to for a new remembering,
-	Ones better than the last.
+	One better than the last.